ugurgungezerler/ExileZ-Mod/README.md

 # ExileZ Mod by [FPS]kuplion - Based on ExileZ 2.0 by Patrix87

 This is an update/modification of ExileZ 2.0 by Patrix87.
 The file scructure has been cleaned up, along with a number of edits to fix or update functionality.
+The intention of this modification is to build upon the work done with ExileZ 2.0 and to add functionality with ease of configuration in mind.

 ## Features